raspberrychris/paddleboardmaster/content/post/how-many-calories-can-you-burn-from-paddleboarding.md

 We calculated the above calories burnt estimations using the data from [**Harvard Medical School**]()**.**

-Let's jump into how many calories you can burn from specific activities whilst paddleboarding.
+Ok so now we have the basics, let's jump into how many calories you can burn from specific activities whilst paddleboarding.

 ## How many calories can you burn from Yoga Paddleboarding?

 Yoga on a paddleboard is definitely not the easiest activity to do and the instability of the board can really help work your core muscles.

-We estimate that if you were doing Yoga on a paddleboard and know your downward-facing dog from your tree pose you are likely to burn at the higher end of the calorie scale, so around 500-600 calories per hour whilst doing Yoga on a paddleboard.
+We estimate that if you were doing Yoga on a paddleboard and know your downward-facing dog from your tree pose you are likely to burn at the higher end of the calorie scale, so around 500-600 calories per hour whilst doing Yoga on a paddleboard seems likely on average.

+## How many calories can you burn from Paddleboard Surfing?

+SUP surfing is a more active way to burn calories and is a fun at the same time.
+Typically we would class SUP surfing as a more intense activity than SUP Yoga, meaning you would realistically be able to burn upwards of 500-700 calories per hour, dependent on the water condititions.

+## How many calories can you burn from SUP Racing?

+On average, stand up paddle board racing burns between 750-to-1,000 calories per hour.
+Of course, this depends on how much effort you’re putting into the sport.
+If you’re paddling with all your might, trying to cross the finish line first, then you’ll definitely burn more calories than if you were casually making your way through the water.
+SUP racing is great for those who are looking for a full-body workout that works on both strength and endurance.
+You’ll be burning calories while toning and strengthening muscles throughout your entire body.